 As a parent, you will of course want to know how the College approaches a number of topics, and prior to your child attending Emmanuel, it may be helpful to read some of our policies which you will find on our website.

-Our policies outline our approach to the different aspects of College life such as Behaviour and Discipline, Attendance, Anti- Bullying, Character Development, Safeguarding etc. You may also be interested in learning more about our approach to the curriculum, teaching and academic achievement which is outlined in the policy document ‘Excellence in the curriculum’.
+Our policies outline our approach to the different aspects of College life such as Behaviour and Discipline, Attendance, Anti- Bullying, Character Development, Safeguarding etc. You may also be interested in learning more about our approach to the curriculum, teaching and academic achievement which is outlined in the policy document ‘Quality of Education’.
 We have many opportunities for young people to develop personally at Emmanuel College and throughout their career with us, your child will attend educational visits and our policies regarding visits are also available on our website.